Everywhere at the End of Time: Production

 Kirby produced Everywhere at the End of Time at his flat in Kraków using a computer "designed specifically for the production of music".
 He made more tracks for the first stage alone than in the alias' entire history.
-Each of the albums were produced at least a few months before their release; Stage 3s development began in September 2016 and Stage 6 began in May 2018.
-According to Kirby, the first three stages have "subtle but crucial differences", presenting the same general style "based on the mood and the awareness that a person with the condition would feel."
+Each of the albums were produced at least a few months before their release; Stage 3s development began in September 2016, and Stage 6 began in May 2018.
+According to Kirby, the first three stages have "subtle but crucial differences", presenting the same general style "based on the mood and the awareness that a person with the condition would feel".
 He wanted the mastering process, done by Andreas "Lupo" Lubich, to be "consistent sounding all the way through".
 One of the compositional strategies of the series was to use various covers of sampled songs to associate specific emotional messages with each.
 Rather than buying physical records as he did with An Empty Bliss, Kirby found most samples online, and stated: "It's possible to find ten versions of one song now."
 He noted that Stage 1 looped short sections of songs while Stage 2 would let the samples fully play, and confirmed that this was intentional.
-Describing Stage 3 to be the most similar to An Empty Bliss, Kirby stated Stages 1–3 could potentially be listened to on shuffle and still remain cohesive.
-Between the release of the third and fourth stages, he said he felt overwhelmed by the workload associated with the Caretaker, and announced he was "moving house and studio".
+Describing Stage 3 to be the most similar to An Empty Bliss, Kirby stated that Stages 1–3 could potentially be listened to on shuffle and still remain cohesive.
+Between the release of the third and fourth stages, he said he felt overwhelmed by the workload associated with the Caretaker and announced that he was "moving house and studio".

 Kirby's production focus in Everywhere was on the last three stages, where he wanted to create what he called a "listenable chaos".
-In a Reddit comment, he later clarified that artificial intelligence was never involved in the production process of Stages 4–6, but rather an unspecified "piece of music software used in a way that it was not designed to be used."
-While producing Stage 4, Kirby realised that the final three stages "had to be made from the viewpoint of post-awareness," a term meaning the patient no longer knows of their diagnosis.
-He reported feeling pressured while working on the final three stages, saying, "I'd be finishing one stage, mastering another, all whilst starting another stage."
-In composing the fourth and fifth stages, Kirby stated he possessed over 200 hours of music and "compiled it based on mood".
+In a Reddit comment, he later clarified that artificial intelligence was never involved in the production process of Stages 4–6, but rather an unspecified "piece of music software used in a way that it was not designed to be used".
+While producing Stage 4, Kirby realised that the final three stages "had to be made from the viewpoint of post-awareness", a term meaning that the patient no longer knows of their diagnosis.
+He reported feeling pressured while working on the final three stages, saying: "I'd be finishing one stage, mastering another, all whilst starting another stage."
+In composing the fourth and fifth stages, Kirby stated that he possessed over 200 hours of music and "compiled it based on mood".
 The Believers Landon Bates likened Stage 4 to "Radio Music" (1956) by composer John Cage, to which Kirby responded that Cage's style of aleatoric music—music with random elements—actually inspired the production process of the later stages.
-Stage 5, according to Kirby, features "a distinct change" from Stage 4, writing that this difference is subtle but represents "a crucial symptom."
-The production of the final stage was the hardest for him, due to the public's expectations and "the weight of the previous five [stages] falling all on this now."
+Stage 5, according to Kirby, features "a distinct change" from Stage 4, writing that this difference is subtle but represents "a crucial symptom".
+The production of the final stage was the hardest for him, due to the public's expectations and "the weight of the previous five [stages] falling all on this now".